Christelle-Couchoux/Piquante/ReadMe.md

 - Clone this repo.

 #### Back-end
-- To connect to the database as 'Admin' or 'Editor', copy the corresponding .env file (sent separately) into the backend folder.
+- To connect to the database as 'Admin' or 'Editor', copy the corresponding .env file (sent separately) into the 'backend' folder.
+- Install nodemon.
 - Run npm install.
 - Run npm start.
 The server should run on localhost:3000.